+List the project and the role of the incumbent in this activity.
+Incumbent coordinates/designs and hosts/facilitates student success information sessions/workshops for new and returning students.
 What are the organizational and/or project management skills needed to bring together and integrate this activity?

-List the types of resources required to complete this task, project or activity.

-Incumbent coordinates/designs and hosts/facilitates student success information sessions/workshops for new and returning students.

-Incumbent generates a schedule of student success workshops/sessions based on the student journey and works collaboratively with departments across the college to create, deliver and assess the workshops.
-Sessions will be delivered with universal design for learning (UDL) principles and appeal to a wide variety of learning styles, levels of education, language, crosscultural needs of students, and data/trends.
+Incumbent works with Learning Strategist to generate a schedule of student success workshops/sessions based on the student journey and works collaboratively with departments across the college to create, deliver and assess the workshops.
+Sessions will be delivered with universal design for learning (UDL) principles and appeal to a wide variety of learning styles, levels of education, language, cross-cultural needs of students, and data/trends.
 The sessions may cover a wide variety of topics relating to student success and will include topics related to learning skills and strategies (e.g., time management, group work, etc).
 Incumbent either designs and develops presentation content and handout materials or works collaboratively with other college departments to do so.
 Incumbent ensures that sessions appeal to a diverse audience across multiple campuses, including first generation students, English Language learners and international students.
 Incumbent manages group dynamics and works with other facilitators to quickly adapt to changes (including revising the approach, and content delivery) to meet students' needs.
+List the types of resources required to complete this task, project or activity.
 Self-developed training manuals and material as well as resources available through the college student success consortium.
+How is/are deadline(s) determined?
 The workshop schedule will be determined in advance for each academic year, and will be based on the student cycle, in order to provide pertinent information to students at the appropriate time.
 The preparation period for each session will be determined on a work-back schedule.

+#1 regular & recurring

 Who determines if changes to the project or activity are required?
 And who determines whether these changes have an impact on others?
 Please provide concrete examples.
 Sometimes the incumbent is self-directed in planning and coordinating sessions/workshops and must be able to adapt/create/coordinate new sessions as the need arises.